 One of Our Grinding Machines That is Used to Manufacture ND Filters

 The high-performance, multilayer broadband B coating deposited on each filter is designed to minimize surface reflections within the 650 - 1050 nm range, thereby reducing the amount of stray light present.
-These coatings provide an average reflectivity that is less than 0.5% over the specified wavelength range when light is normally incident on the filter surface.
-Typical transmission data is available by clicking on the icons in the tables below.
+These coatings provide an average reflectance that is less than 0.5% per surface over the specified wavelength range when light is normally incident on the filter surface.
+Typical transmission data is available by clicking on the blue info icons () in the tables below.

 Optical density (OD) indicates the attenuation factor provided by an optical filter, i.e. how much it reduces the optical power of an incident beam.
 OD is related to the transmission, T, by the equation

 where T is a value between 0 and 1.
 Choosing an ND filter with a higher optical density will translate to lower transmission and greater absorption of the incident light.
 For higher transmission and less absorption, a lower optical density would be appropriate.
 As an example, if a filter with an OD of 2 results in a transmission value of 0.01, this means the filter attenuates the beam to 1% of the incident power.
 Please note that the transmission data for our neutral density filters is provided in percent (%).

 Please note that these products are not designed for use as laser safety equipment.
 For lab safety, Thorlabs offers an extensive line of safety and blackout products, including beam blocks, that significantly reduce exposure to stray light.